 Next day, sohrai people worship their cattle-shed.
 They bring some paddy strands from their paddy field, which they use in the worship.
 After worship they tie those plants to animal’s horns.
 In the afternoon, amid the loud sound of drums, the cattle are taken to an open field where they are let loose for games and recreational purposes.

 On the fourth day, the women also join the menfolk and on the final day, the Manjhi brings the festivities to a close.

 According to an ancient Santhal mythology, Marang Buru (God of mountain), Jaher ayo (Goddess of forest) and the elder sister of the santhals, would descend on earth from heaven to pay a visit to their brothers and to commemorate this event, the harvest festival is celebrated at this time and women decorate their walls with murals of sohrai arts.
 These paintings are believed to bring good luck.
 It’s from here that Sohrai art originated, adding to the culture and traditions of India.

+The distinctive Sohrai art painted on the mud walls is a matriarchal tradition handed down from mother to daughter.
 These colourful paintings are done totally by using natural pigments mixed in mud — Kali matti, Charak matti, Dudhi matti, Lal matti (Geru), and Pila matti.
 Artists use datoon (teeth cleaning twig) or cloth swabs daubed in different earth colours to paint on the walls — bulls, horses with riders, wild animals, trees, lotuses, peacocks, and horned deities.
 Sohrai paintings are considered to be good luck paintings.